ruihuaniu/rui-blog/blog/2023-07-28-PDF-report-with-echarts.md

 #### Known Pitfalls
 - The chart is now printed as an image, making the content within it (e.g., text) unselectable.
 > In most cases, this is not a significant issue since the other text outside the chart (e.g., tables, etc.) remains selectable.
+- The print preview window will always popup since the native `print` API is called.

+#### Future Improvements
+- Implement PDF generation on the server/backend side to create a smoother flow.
+  > Consider using Puppeteer to generate PDFs on the server side.
+(Echarts also supports server-side generation)
+- Add a print wizard to allow the user to customize the information shown on the PDF cover page.
+  > This will enhance the report's appearance and provide a more professional touch.